Temporal Landscapes: A Graphical Logic of Behavior: Predicates over grid worlds

+We now expand our example by adding a predicate $\occ(v):V \to \prop$.
 This predicate will be assumed to model the idea of a cell being \emph{occupied}: for each cell $v$, it specifies the set of time intervals over which $v$ is occupied.
 We will see that this predicate can capture situations that are more interesting than ``mere occupancy'', and that temporal landscapes provides a formal language to express such scenarios.

 If a cell is not occupied, we will say that it is \emph{free}.
 We further define $\free\coloneqq\neg\occ$; for each $v:V$, the landscape $\free(v)$ is the set of time intervals over which $v$ is free.
 As mentioned in \cref{sec.logical_manipulations}, double negation is not a trivial operation (the logic is constructive rather than Boolean).
 The predicate $\occ$ gives a good example of why this might be useful, i.e.\ why it makes sense that $\occ\overset{?}{=}\neg\neg\occ$ need not hold.
 Suppose we have agents $A$, $B$, and $C$, and predicates $\occ_A$, $\occ_B$, and $\occ_C$, which map a cell $v$ to the temporal landscape of intervals over which the respective agent is in $v$.
 Suppose that we wish to define $\occ$ to be the predicate describing the intervals over which at least one of the agents $A$, $B$, and $C$ is in $v$.
 Note that this is slightly ambiguous in English, but we will see that the negation operator in TTT allows us to easily distinguish between the two readings of this sentence as $\occ$ and $\neg\neg\occ$.